13 Jun 15 Best Things to do in Amsterdam

 Are you planning a getaway in Amsterdam in the Netherlands?
 Great idea: this city is VERY charming!
 I felt in love at first sight with its unique architecture and its welcoming ambiance!
 I am offering you here a list of the 15 best things to do in Amsterdam.
 Although the city is small, there are a lot of things to see and do!

 I have visited Amsterdam as a tourist 4 times.
-But I also lived here for 2 years between the end of 2016 and the end of 2018 and I loved it!
+And I also lived here for 2 years between the end of 2016 and the end of 2018 and I loved it!
 Therefore, I have included in this list of the best things to do in Amsterdam both my sightseeing tips as well as my local tips.
+Discover the best activities to do in Amsterdam as well as the must-see places in Amsterdam, and enjoy!

 Amsterdam is particularly charming thanks to its traditional unique architecture.
 That’s why I am starting the list of the best things to do in Amsterdam by giving you one the top spots to admire it!
 There is a perfect row of typical canal houses in Damrak.
 Damrak is an avenue at the center of Amsterdam, running between Amsterdam Centraal – the train station – and Dam Square – the main square and historical center.
 The traditional houses from Amsterdam have a very narrow frontage with a steeply pitched gable.
 They date back from the 16th and 17th centuries.
 They remind me somehow of gingerbread houses!
 Damrak features a partially filled in canal, allowing you to capture the houses’ reflection.
 That’s why it’s one of the most famous photo spots in Amsterdam!